-There is one important point which must not be emitted here: During the whole of this period comrade Trotzky was a decided adversary of the "Zimmerwald Left", whose leader was Lenin, and which formed the germ of the Third International.
-The Third International was not born only of the struggle against Scheidemann, Vandervelde, and their like, it originated and grew in strength at the same time in the struggle against the Zimmer-Centre ", against Kautsky and Trotzky.
+There is one important point which must not be emitted here.
+During the whole of this period comrade Trotzky was a lecided adversary of the "Zimmerwald Left", whose leader was Lenin, and which fermed the serm of the Third International. the Third International was not born only of the struggle against Scheidemann, Vandervelde, and their like, it originated and grew in strength at the same time in the struggle against the Zimmerwald "Centre", against Kautsky and Trotzky.
 The practical policy of the this Centre was as follows: no final rupture with the Second International, no founding of the Third International, the aims striven for by Lenin as head of the Zimmerwald Left.

-Lenin never altered his characterisation and opinion of the line taken by comrade Trotzky, either at the time when the tide of revolution was at its highest, or at the time of its lowest ebb.
+Lenin never altered his characterisation and opinion of he line taken by comrade orotzky, either at the time when the tide of revolution was at its highest, or at the time of its lowest ebb.

-No Leninist taking the name seriously can admit even the thought that comrade Lenin, in thus systematically revealing comrade Trotzky's standpoint for so many years in succession, was influenced by any individual motives.
-In his systematic and impassioned fight against Trotzkyism comrade Lenin was solely influenced by the fact that he saw in Trotzkyism a certain current hostile to the ideologiy and the organisation of the Bolshevist Party; a correct which in actual practice served t ends of Menshevism and Peters meivedened to cabne
+No Leninist taking the name seriously can admit exep the thought that comrade Lenin, in thus systematically revealing comrade Trotzky's standpoint for so many years in succession, was influenced by any individual motives.
+In his systematic and impassioned fight against Trotzkyism comrade Lenin was solely influenced by the fact that he saw in Trotzkyism a certain current hostile to the ideologiy and the organisation of the Bolshevist Party; a current which in actual practice served the ends of Menshevism.

-As comrade Lenin would say, it is comparatively easy combat Menshevism, for its open and consistent anti-proletant character, obviously liberal in essentials, is at once comprehend by only slightly experienced workers, and is thus rejected by t workers.
-It is more needful to combat the concealed forms Menshevism, those forms which clothe opportunist policy in Le revolutionary phraseology, the form which adapts Menshevism to the revolutionary feeling of the masses.
-Those who fight again us with open visor are not our sole enemies, we have another foe in that group which disguises the efforts of open enemie by means of revolutionary phrases, and furthers the cause of the enemies of the Party by exploiting the confidence felt in these phrases.
+As comrade Lenin would say, it is comparatively easy to combat Menshevism, for its open and consistent anti-proletaria character, obviously liberal in essentials, is at fonde comprehended by only slightly experienced workers, and is thus rejected by the workers.
+It is more needful to combat the concealed forms of Menshevism, those forms which clothe opportunist policy in Lefrevolutionary phraseology, the form which adapts Menshevism to the revolutionary feeling of the masses.
+Those who fight against us with open visor are not our sole enemies, we have another for in that group which disguises the efforts of open enemies by means of revolutionary phrases, and furthers the cause of the enemies of the Party by exploiting the confidence felt in these phrases.

-Lenin merely formulated the relations to Trotzkyism, charateristic for the whole Bolshevist Party, although comrade Trotzky succeeded at times, in especially difficult moments in the life of the Party, in drawing some few Bolsheviki over to him if only for a brief period, by means of his phrases and inferior diplomacy
+Lenin merely formulated the relations to Trotzkyism, characteristic for the whole Bolshevist Party, although comrade Trotzky succeeded at times, in especially difficult moments in the life of the Party, in drawing some few Bolsheviki over to him, if only for a brief period, by means of his phrases and inferior diplomacy.